 “I think it was just to find some peace and just have no choice but to just sit and be.”

-After 90 days in a drug rehabilitation center, the Hollywood starlet spoke about being an addict and plans on turning her life around.
+After 90 days in a Miami rehab center, the Hollywood starlet spoke about being an addict and plans on turning her life around.
 Here are some highlights from the interview:

 What she felt when she was being sentenced: